 - Mari Ristolainen, PVTKL, Delineation, protection and control of digital borders: A case study of closed national network

-- Daivis Petraitis, deputy director, international relations and operations department, Ministry of Defence of Latvia, A new Russian strategic C4I
+- Daivis Petraitis, deputy director, international relations and operations department, Ministry of Defence of Lithuania, A new Russian strategic C4I

 SECURITY POLICY I Enemy images as part of strategic communication in contemporary Russia and China.
 Who are the enemies in the current Russian official foreign policy discourse and why?
 How public perception of patriotism is changing in contemporary Russia?